 Hot flashes are an unavoidable and unpredictable part of menopause.
 They can come on anytime and anywhere.
-Since you can’t predict hot flashes, you might be faced with one when traveling – in your car, on an airplane, or on a train.
+Because you can’t predict hot flashes, you might be faced with one when traveling – in your car, on an airplane, or on a train.

-Cool the Air
+Cool the air

-Fortunately, airplanes offer another solution — individual air conditioning vents.
-If you feel a hot flash coming on, or even if you don’t, turn on the air conditioner vent to full blast and aim it directly at your face.
-The cool air from the air conditioner can help reduce your body temperature and help to make the enclosed air in the airplane cabin a little less stuffy.
+Airplanes offer another solution — individual air vents.
+If you feel a hot flash coming on, or even if you don’t, fully open up the air vent and aim it directly at your face.
+The cool air can help reduce your body temperature and make the enclosed air in the airplane cabin a little less stuffy.

-Dress in Layers
+Dress in layers

 Dressing in layers is a hot flash solution that requires a little foresight.
-If you know you are going to be traveling, and therefore confined to an enclosed space for an extended period of time, dress accordingly.
+If you know you’re going to be traveling, and therefore confined to an enclosed space for an extended period of time, dress accordingly.
 Pair a light cotton top with a light sweater and maybe even a jacket.
 When you feel a hot flash coming on, you can remove your clothing layers accordingly to help cool your body down.

-Have a Beverage Handy
+Have a beverage handy

 Cold beverages work wonders for hot flashes when traveling.
 Keep iced water or iced tea with you at all times during travel.
 You can sip on this cold beverage regularly throughout your travel to help keep your body temperature from rising.